-Client of the Month: Mark and Suki Move In to Their Dream Chelsea Townhouse
+Client of the Month: Peter and Mary Move In to Their Dream Chelsea Townhouse

-Mark and Suki fell in love with a stripped-out listed townhouse in Chelsea, but it almost got away, a story you can read about in our last interview here.
-This time, with work complete on their listed renovation, we sat down with Mark to find out how they’re feeling now that their dream home is a reality.
+Peter and Mary fell in love with a stripped-out listed townhouse in Chelsea, but it almost got away, a story you can read about in our last interview here.
+This time, with work complete on their listed renovation, we sat down with Peter to find out how they’re feeling now that their dream home is a reality.

 When we last spoke, work hadn’t yet started on the site.
-What has the journey to completion been like for you and Suki?
+What has the journey to completion been like for you and Mary?

 Everything went really smoothly.